When Your Narcissistic Parent Is Sick or Elderly

 I've talked to adult children of narcissistic parents on all ends of the spectrum.
 Some have taken their parents in, some have maintained no contact, some have suffered because they didn't have feelings when the parent passed on, and some are in the midst of it right now.
 The juggling of resources and care includes the inevitable bouncing around of ambivalent emotions.
 I believe the answers lie within each individual and family circumstance and rely heavily on your own stage of recovery.

 Guilt is not your best mentor.
 But, I do believe there are two important things to consider.
 One is your value system and the other is your stage of recovery.
-While others are reacting to "Grandma needs us!"
-"We are horrible people if we don't respond right now."
-"My father has always been demanding and here it is again."
+Some may react with, "Grandma needs us!", "We are horrible people if we don't respond right now," or, "My father has always been demanding and here it is again."
 We can safely take some time for our own consideration and feel good about that.
 It may be lonely, but it's a part of this mature season.

 Let's look first at your stage of recovery.
 In Will I Ever Be Good Enough?
 Healing the Daughters of Narcissistic Mothers, I have identified a five-step recovery model for adult children of narcissistic parents.
 In brief, the first three steps include acceptance, grief, and separation/individuation with building a solid sense of self.
 Interestingly enough, I have found that decisions about the relationship you will ultimately have with the narcissistic parent can't be soundly made before these steps are completed.
 This means that internal recovery work must be done first.
 Many people want to jump ahead in recovery before completing the other steps.
 This may cause decisions that don't feel right in the end.
 So, if you have successfully and sequentially completed steps one, two, and three, your decision about what to do with the elderly narcissistic parent will fall into place more easily.
 You can work this recovery program by following the steps in the book, seeking therapy from a trained professional, or by attending our upcoming workshop where we will be working the recovery steps together.